deepdoctection/deepdoctection/docs/manual/install.md

 ```

 There is no corresponding installation available for PyTorch, as the basic installation already covers all dependencies
 for using all datasets or running evaluation.
-As already mentioned, training in PyTorch is not available yet.

 There are options to install features which require additional dependencies.
 E.g, if you want to call AWS Textract OCR
 within a pipeline you will need the boto3.
 Please install those packages by yourself.

+### Installing with all dependencies

 If you want to have the full flexibility by composing pipelines with all available model wrappers provided by
 deepdoctection, use